Coronavirus in Georgia | Real-time updates

 Key Facts:

-- 1,038 deaths from the novel coronavirus in Georgia, an increase of 51 from the count on Monday afternoon.
+- 1,036 deaths from the novel coronavirus in Georgia.
+There were 942 deaths reported at noon on Monday, an increase of 94.

-- 24,225 confirmed cases across the state, an increase of 435 from the count on Monday afternoon.
+- 24,844 confirmed cases across the state, an increase of 619 from the count last night.

 - Statewide shelter-in-place order will expire on April 30